-For additional information about the PBGC and the pension insurance program guarantees, go to the Multiemployer Page on PBGC's website at www.pbgc.gov/multiemployer.
+For additional information about the PBGC and the pension insurance program guarantees, go to the Multiemployer Page on PBGC's website at www.pbgc.gov/prac/multiemployer.
 Please contact your employer or plan administrator for specific information about your pension plan or pension benefit.
 PBGC does not have that information.
-See "Where to Get More Information About Your Plan," below.
+See "Where to get more information" below.